René Doursat

 Teaching

-My main original course, which I first designed at the University of Nevada, explores canonical examples of complex systems through agent-based modeling and numerical simulation.
-I currently teach it at the European Erasmus Mundus Master's in Complex Systems Science, which I co-founded and coordinated in its beginnings at Ecole Polytechnique, Paris.
+My main original course, which I first designed at the University of Nevada, Reno, explores canonical examples of complex systems through agent-based modeling and numerical simulation.
+I taught it for several years, in particular at the European Erasmus Mundus Master's in Complex Systems Science (2010-2015), which I co-founded and coordinated in its beginnings at Ecole Polytechnique, Paris.
 I also co-organized a series of graduate seminars on cognitive and neural science at the same institution.
-In addition, I led the annual Summer School at the Complex Systems Institute in Paris four years in a row, and taught six course semesters in computer science at the University of Nevada.
-I have (co)supervised the thesis and research of 17 postdocs, Ph.D. and M.Sc. students.
+In addition, I led the annual Summer School at the Complex Systems Institute in Paris four years in a row, and taught 12 course semesters in American universities (UNR and CUA) and 3 lab terms in the UK.
+I have (co)supervised the research work and thesis of 4 postdocs, 10 PhD and 16 MSc students.

 • HSS 512F: Brain and Cognition (Neuroscience Seminars) (Fall 2010, Fall 2009)